Apply

 Deadlines and Dates

 Admission into the EdD program can occur for the summer, fall, or spring semester.
-Applications are accepted year-round on a rolling basis until the cohort is filled.
+Applications are accepted year-round on a rolling basis.
 Prospective students should submit completed materials as soon as possible.
 The admission committee will review complete applications in the order in which they are received.

 Additional Information